-Mentorship, funding and collaborative spaces are critical to the success of launching ideas.
-We've created a directory of networks that can provide not only the financial support you need, but also the education, mentorship, resources and communities to help turn your big idea into a reality.
+Mentorship, funding, and collaborative spaces are critical to the success of launching new venture concepts.
+We've created a directory of networks that can provide not only the financial support you need, but also the training, mentorship, capital, and communities to help turn your big idea into a reality.

 Learn from the experiences of successful innovators.
 The ASU mentor network supports student, faculty and community entrepreneurs.